 Jeremy Harrison grew up in the Meadow Lake area and graduated from Carpenter High School in 1996.
 Jeremy went on to complete an undergraduate degree in Political Science and Canadian History from the University of Alberta, a Master's Degree in Public Administration from the Johnson Shoyama Graduate School of Public Policy, and a Juris Doctor (Law) Degree from the University of Saskatchewan.

-Jeremy was elected to Parliament on June 28, 2004, and at the age of 26 became one of the youngest Canadians ever to sit in the House of Commons.
-Jeremy was elected to the Saskatchewan Legislature in November 2007.
+Jeremy was elected to Parliament in 2004, and at the age of 26 became one of the youngest Canadians ever to sit in the House of Commons.
+He was elected to the Saskatchewan Legislature in 2007.
 He is the youngest Canadian ever to have been elected to both the House of Commons and a provincial Legislative Assembly.

-He first served as Legislative Secretary to the Minister of Energy and Resources until being appointed to Cabinet in May of 2009.
-He has served as the Minister of Municipal Affairs, Minister of Enterprise Saskatchewan, Government House Leader, Minister Responsible for Immigration, Jobs, Skills and Training, Minister of the Economy, Minister responsible for the Saskatchewan Liquor and Gaming Authority, Minister responsible for the Global Transportation Hub, Minister responsible for Tourism Saskatchewan, Minister responsible for Innovation, and Minister responsible for Trade.
+He has served as the Minister of Municipal Affairs, Minister of Enterprise Saskatchewan, Government House Leader, Minister Responsible for Immigration, Jobs, Skills and Training, Minister of the Economy, Minister responsible for the Saskatchewan Liquor and Gaming Authority, and Minister responsible for the Global Transportation Hub.

-On February 2, 2018, Jeremy was appointed Minister of Export and Trade Development and Minister of Immigration and Careers Training.
-He is the Government House Leader and a member of the Board of Internal Economy and the House Services, Private Bills, and Privileges committees.
+Jeremy is currently the Minister of Trade and Export Development and Minister of Immigration and Career Training.
+He also serves as Government House Leader, chair of the cabinet committee on Government Operations, and as a member of the Board of Internal Economy and House Services Committee.